basbossink/presentations/functional-programming/slides.markdown

 - Introduction
 - What is it?
-- Features of functional languages
 - History
 - Taxonomy
+- Features of functional languages
+- Functional concepts
 - What is it good at?
 - What is it bad at?
-- Purity in Haskell
-- Examples in C#,F#, Haskell

 # Introduction